theostoican/theostoican.github.io/_posts/2023-05-28-lagrangian.md

 # The Lagrangian

+Below we'll provide a justification and an intuition for the formulation of the Lagrangian.

 ## Justification

 Problems in practice can be even more complex than this.
 In particular, one can find optimization problems, for which the contraint functions can be inequalities.
 For these situations, an extension of the method would be required.
 To understand why, let us have a look at the following example.
 Assume we have an objective function $$f(x)=x^2$$ with one constraint $$2 \cdot x \leq 1$$ (without loss of generalization we treat these constraints; constraints of the type $$c(x) \geq a$$ can be reformulated into $$c'(x) \leq -a$$, where $$c'(x)=-c(x)$$), which can be rephrased as follows:

 $$f(x) = x^2$$

 $$g(x) \leq 0$$

 In the equations, I have rewritten the constraint as $$g(x) = 2 \cdot x - 1$$.
 Let us have a look at the graph of these functions.